 LinkSprite pcDuino and pcDuino3

 System support for Allwinner sunXi-based devices is limited to drivers and device-tree information available in the mainline Linux kernel.
-The android-derived linux-sunxi.org 3.4 kernel series is not supported by Debian.
+Vendor-specific kernel trees (such as the Allwinner SDK kernels) and the android-derived linux-sunxi.org kernel 3.4 series are not supported by Debian.

 The Cubox-i series is a set of small, cubical-shaped systems based on the Freescale i.MX6 SoC family.
 System support for the Cubox-i series is limited to drivers and device-tree information available in the mainline Linux kernel; the Freescale 3.0 kernel series for the Cubox-i is not supported by Debian.
 Available drivers in the mainline kernel include serial console, ethernet, USB, MMC/SD-card and display support over HDMI (console and X11).
 In addition to that, the eSATA port on the Cubox-i4Pro is supported.

-The Wandboard Quad is a development board based on the Freescale i.MX6 Quad SoC.
-System support for it is limited to drivers and device-tree information available in the mainline Linux kernel; the wandboard-specific 3.0 and 3.10 kernel series from wandboard.org are not supported by Debian.
-The mainline kernel includes driver support for serial console, display via HDMI (console and X11), ethernet, USB, MMC/SD and SATA.
-Support for the onboard audio options (analog, S/PDIF, HDMI-Audio) and for the onboard WLAN/Bluetooth module is not available in Debian 8.
+The Wandboard Quad, Dual and Solo are development boards based on the Freescale i.MX6 Quad SoC.
+System support is limited to drivers and device-tree information available in the mainline Linux kernel; the wandboard-specific 3.0 and 3.10 kernel series from wandboard.org are not supported by Debian.
+The mainline kernel includes driver support for serial console, display via HDMI (console and X11), ethernet, USB, MMC/SD, SATA (Quad only) and analog audio.
+Support for the other audio options (S/PDIF, HDMI-Audio) and for the onboard WLAN/Bluetooth module is untested or not available in Debian 9.

 Generally, the ARM multiplatform support in the Linux kernel allows running